Chapter Thirty Seven II

 Janah, “It was good practice, extended for that long in those conditions.
 It’s one thing to say turn you mind away from pain or cold, another to do it.
 People tend to think the Shaolin have some mystical experience and it falls into place.”

 Tan, “Yes, awaken and all the troubles of life just drop away.
 Troubles and pains drop away only at death.
 Shaolin is for living and dying, dying every day to the foolishness, the fear we carry around.
 Waste of time to talk about what happens when the body dies.
-It becomes plant food and stardust, finally good for something.
+It is reincarnated as plant food and stardust, finally good for something.
 Now tell me about the boy, you brought him up here for a reason.
 You can carry a basket, he’s not here just to be a pack mule.”

 “He was with us when we were accepted, with two others.
 His mother was a prostitute, essentially he was on his own.
 The temple saved his life perhaps.”